Rafael Fiziev: Ultimate Fighting Championship

 Fiziev faced former UFC Interim Lightweight Champion Justin Gaethje on March 18, 2023, at UFC 286.
 He lost the back-and-forth fight via majority decision.
 This fight earned him the Fight of the Night bonus award.

 Fiziev faced former KSW Lightweight Champion and KSW Featherweight Champion Mateusz Gamrot on September 23, 2023, at UFC Fight Night 228.
 He lost the fight via technical knockout due to knee injury in round two.

 Fiziev was reportedly going to face Mateusz Gamrot in a rematch on February 1, 2025 at UFC Fight Night 250.
 However, the bout was never officially scheduled for the event.

 Replacing an injured Dan Hooker, Fiziev faced Justin Gaethje in a rematch on March 8, 2025 at UFC 313.
 He lost the fight by unanimous decision.
 This fight earned him another Fight of the Night award.

 Fiziev faced Ignacio Bahamondes on June 21, 2025 at UFC on ABC 8.
 He won the fight by unanimous decision.

 Fiziev was scheduled to face Charles Oliveira in the main event on October 11, 2025, at UFC Fight Night 261.
 However, Fiziev withdrew from the bout due to a knee injury and was replaced by Mateusz Gamrot.

+Fiziev faced Maurício Ruffy on February 1, 2026 at UFC 325.
+He lost the fight by technical knockout in the second round.

+Fiziev faced Manuel Torres on June 27, 2026 in the main event at UFC Fight Night 280.
+He won the fight by knockout via a spinning wheel kick and punches in the second round.
+This fight earned him a $100,000 Performance of the Night award.

 Personal life

 Outside of fighting, Fiziev enjoys blacksmithing with an emphasis on cold steel arms.
+Fiziev is a devout Shia Muslim and his walkout song is a Latmiya.

 In 2021, Fiziev revealed he would no longer be representing his home country of Kyrgyzstan during his UFC bouts due to the country's religious discrimination of Shia Muslims.
 He has since made Phuket, Thailand his primary residence and represents Azerbaijan when fighting.